The Enneagram and Mental Illness: Understand Each Type's Predispositions

 - Resentment grows when patients don’t follow his advice

-- Emma, exhibiting signs of obsessive attachment:
+Emma, exhibiting signs of obsessive attachment

 Negative Coping Mechanisms – The Helper’s Maladaptive Strategies

-- Neglecting self-care in favor of others’ needs, leading to burnout
+- Neglecting self-care, leading to burnout

-- Exhibiting possessiveness or jealousy in relationships
+- Exhibiting possessiveness or jealousy in close relationships

 Type 3: Narcissistic Traits and Imposter Syndrome